 In the Pacoh village, I am able to buy a pipe from a local woman and use up my last Polaroids on her.
 I also haggle for a beautiful necklace.
 The total cost is about $11.
 We bid our farewells to the villagers and head back toward Aluoi with a first stop at the border guards hootch.
 We ford the same waist deep streams of the morning.
 After Dich's experiences with the leeches in the clearing above, I'm wary and can't wait to check for them later.
 I've bloused my pant legs with my hiking boots so I feel confident I haven't picked any up.
 We reach the border hootch and it is only then that we realize that the Hill is visible from the front door.
 Spotting it that morning from his hootch would have been way out of my map reading and compass skills.
 While standing and saying our thank you's and good byes, a last glance at the Hill reveals that the fog has rolled in and completely obscured the view.
 We move on to meet the van.

 We continue to communicate in sign language and laughter.
 I'm wearing a ball cap that says "Canada".
 He points at it, nodding and laughing.
 I remove the cap and offer it to him.
 He looks at the other villagers and smiles sheepishly.
 He takes the cap and puts it on.
 The villagers laugh and chatter their approval.
 We talk several more minutes.
 I begin to realize that my host has been drinking something stronger than tea all day.
-He is fairly ripped in a friendly sort of way.
+Actually he is fairly ripped in a friendly sort of way.
 After a bit he spies the cheap watch I'm wearing.
 I see another trade coming.
 He calls out to his young wife.
 In hand gestures he points at my watch and then to his young wife, and then back and forth.
 I get the picture but decide to act really stupid on this one.
-He repeats the gesture but after several attempts gives up thinking I'm as dumb as a brick.
-I get up to leave and he indicates he will drive me back to Aluoi on his motorcycle.
-Why not, I figure.
+He repeats the gesture and me still playing dumb, he gives up thinking I'm as dumb as a brick.
+I get up to leave.
+He indicates he will drive me back to Aluoi on his motorbike.
+I figure, why not?

 About thirty minutes later as I'm about to make a break for it, the cop and the driver roar into the yard on the moped.
 They are all smiles and laughing.
 The cop motions for me to leave with the driver.
 I jump aboard the moped and he takes me back to the hotel.
 What was that all about?
 I can only think that the driver persuaded the cop to come back to his hootch for some rice wine and maybe, his wife?
 Whatever I'm glad to be back to the hotel.
 It has been a long but very eventful day.
 I look forward to dinner, a few beers and a good night's sleep.
 Now I discover that I have forgotten to take dirt from the Hill.
 Ahhh, my clothes are covered.